Catherine G Galbraith: Career and research

 For her postgraduate work between 1995 and 2000, Galbraith worked as a postdoctoral researcher with Prof Dr Michael Sheetz at Duke University in Durham, NC, USA, focusing primarily on cell mobility and migration.

 Between 2000 and 2013, Galbraith worked at the National Institutes of Health, Bethesda, MD, continuing her work on cell mobility and migration.
 First as a Research Fellow (2000-2005) and an Independent Senior Researcher (2005-2010) at the National Institute of Dental and Craniofacial Research (NIDCR) and finally as a scientist (2010-2013) at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).

 Between 2010 and 2012, Galbraith was also, for the first time, a visiting scientist at Howard Hughes Medical Institute's Janelia Research Campus.

 Collaborations with scientists at Janelia, in particular Eric Betzig and Harald Hess, resulted, amongst others, in key papers that helped to establish the localization-based super-resolution microscopy technique Photoactivated localization microscopy (PALM).
 Betzig received the Nobel Prize for PALM in 2014.

 Since 2013, Galbraith has been an Associate Professor of Biomedical Engineering at OHSU and Discovery Engine Investigator at Knight Cancer Institute.

 Together with her husband, James Galbraith, Galbraith uses multidisciplinary approaches and advanced microscopy techniques to explore the mechanisms behind cellular decision-making in a variety of processes, including motility, synaptogenesis, and metastasis.

 Since 2019, Galbraith has also again been a visiting scientist at Howard Hughes Medical Institute's Janelia Research Campus.

-Galbraith is a well-known scientist in the field who is frequently invited to speak at conferences, seminars, and workshops.